- Population growth, increasing water demand, contamination issues and droughts have placed the state’s water supply under tremendous stress.

 - These programs teach participants about efficient water use, sustainable practices, watershed management, and environmental stewardship.

-- AgriLife Extension’s conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes, and agricultural production systems.
+- Conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes and agricultural production systems.

 The benefits of these programs are measured in terms of water saved, water-cost savings, number of jobs and annual wages for trainees in the landscape-irrigation profession, and externally funded grant dollars received and spent locally to implement watershed protection and educational programs.

-- Water conservation programs have resulted in a potential savings of 2.1 billion gallons annually (enough to supply 13,300 households), valued at $7.6 million (using municipal water rates).
+- Water conservation programs have resulted in a potential savings of 3.1 billion gallons annually (enough to supply 28,100 households), valued at $11.2 million.

 - The ultimate societal benefit to Texas is the protection and more efficient use of scarce water resources.